number-25/autodidacticism/README.md

 blog posts are also very helpful.

 Julia for Data Scientists
-Dr. Watson

 ### R
 ### Courses

+Hadley Wickam? - author of many of the notable R packages.

-I took this course and ported much of it into Julia.
+I took this course, and performed many of the analysis in Julia as well as within R.(link)

 ### Nextflow and nf-core